denten-books/plain-text/5-surface.md

 changes were simple: "begin transmission," "sound error bell," "start new line."
 With time, they developed into what we now know as programming languages.
 Content meant for people was being routinely intermixed with code meant to control machine devices.
-Such remote capabilities were used to control everything from radio stations, to advertising billboards, to knitting machines [@hough_wired_1931; @adler_knitting_1933; @casper_remote_1934].
+Such early remote capabilities were quickly adapted to control everything from radio stations to advertising billboards and knitting machines [@hough_wired_1931; @adler_knitting_1933;
+@casper_remote_1934].

 Language compressed and pushed through the wires underwent a number of transformations.
 Donald Murray, the inventor of the popular Murray telegraph